Why Mermaid Sucks and What I Did About It

 Chartcraft uses a pipeline: natural language → Claude API → structured JSON → React Flow + ELK.js → interactive diagram.

 React Flow is the rendering layer.
-It's MIT-licensed, has 35K+ GitHub stars, and its data model is just arrays of nodes and edges — trivially simple JSON that any LLM generates with high reliability.
+MIT-licensed, 35K+ GitHub stars, and its data model is just arrays of nodes and edges — trivially simple JSON that any LLM generates with high reliability.
 A node is {id, type, data, position}.
 An edge is {id, source, target, label}.
-That's it.
 Custom nodes are React components, so building a UML class box or an ERD table is just writing JSX.
 You get drag, relabel, reconnect, zoom, pan, and minimap for free.

 ELK.js (Eclipse Layout Kernel compiled to JavaScript) handles automatic positioning.
 When the LLM generates a graph, it produces nodes and edges with no coordinates — it doesn't know or care where things should be visually.
 ELK.js takes that topology and computes a hierarchical layout: x/y positions for every node, bend points for every edge, respecting things like flow direction, node sizes, and edge crossing minimization.